jayfiled/apertureLabsRoboticArm/readme.md

 ### Design Considerations
 - VS vs Visual Studio code.
 Felt like VS was overkill for something this simple.
 Not sure how tests would work with VScode as there is a suite built into VS.
 - "MVC" vs a mini class library - went with "MVC" but felt forced.
+- While the tests were a great way of planning out my project, I was spending too much time with with very limited time allocated to this project while on holidays overseas.

 ### Challenges:
 - Mapping my knowledge of Ruby to C#